Nivethitha167/Shopping-chatbot-using-Amazon-Lex/README.md

 # Shopping-chatbot-using-Amazon-Lex
-+ This is a simple shopping chatbot created using Amazon Lex
++ This is a shopping chatbot created using Amazon Lex and Amazon Comprehend.

+### Description
++ Amazon Lex is used to build voice and text Chatbots.
+This shopping chatbot, not only place the user orders but also performs the sentiment analysis of user input data whether the data is positive, negative or neutral.
+After placing the order, it shows the summary of the user's order.

 ### Things to know to create a chatbot in Amazon Lex
 + Intents